Pingplotter is a powerful monitoring and diagnostic tool for your network.

 - Use debug mode to execute it and find any issues with it

-- You can store issues in the history and view them later for analysis
+- Store issues in the history and view them later for analysis

 Cons:

-- SmokePing works well with Linux and BSD only
+- Works well with Linux and BSD only

-- Comes with 3D and 2D map visualization to give you information and analysis just the way you want.
+- 3D and 2D map visualizations to give information and analysis

-- You can export the data from this tool to an image or text
+- Export the data from this tool to image or text

-- It also gives you a Gantt view of the data for quick interpretation and easy analysis.
+- Gantt chart view for quick interpretation and easy analysis for data

-- You can easily plot the network traffic on a 3D map.
+- Easily plot network traffic on a 3D map

-- It analyzes your network, measures packet’s transit delays and display network route.
+- Analyzes your network, measures packet’s transit delays and display network route

 Pros: